DanielXMoore/Civet/integration/unplugin/README.md

 ```

 - `emitDeclaration`: Whether to generate `.d.ts` type definition files from the Civet source, which is useful for building libraries.
 Default: `false`.
 (Requires installing `typescript`.)
 - `typecheck`: Whether to run type checking on the generated code.
+(Requires installing `typescript`.)
 Default: `false`.
+  - Specifying `true` aborts the build (with an error code) on TypeScript errors.
+  - Alternatively, you can specify a string with any combination of `error`, `warning`, `suggestion`, or `message` for what diagnostics abort the build.
+For example, `"none"` ignores all diagnostics, `"error+warning"` aborts on errors and warnings, and `"all"` aborts on all diagnostics.
 - `implicitExtension`: Whether to allow importing `filename.civet` via `import "filename"`.
 Default: `true`.
 - `outputExtension`: Output filename extension to append to `.civet`.
 Default: `".jsx"`, or `".tsx"` if `ts` is `"preserve"`.
 - `ts`: Mode for transpiling TypeScript features into JavaScript.
 Default: `"civet"`.
 Options: